Reinforcement Twinning for Hybrid Control of Flapping-Wing Drones: Problem definition

-where $\circ$ denotes the Hadamard product (entry by entry) and $\eta$ is a scalar weight.
-The function $\bm{h}(\bm{e}_{pos,k})$ is designed to cancel the contribution of the velocity error when the drone is far from the target position and penalizes high velocities when the target is approaching.
-This is formulated as a vector of three Gaussian functions with standard deviations $\bm{\sigma}=[\sigma_x,\sigma_z,\sigma_\theta]$:
+The function $\bm{h}(\bm{e}_{pos,k})$ modulates the contribution of the velocity error, reducing its influence when the system is far from the target and increasing it as the target is approached.
+This behavior is implemented using a vector of Gaussian functions: